Smoked Tomato Corn Salsa

 This recipe, originally by Steven Raichlen and published in Project Smoke, has been edited with permission for Weight Watchers magazine.

-- 4 medium jalapeño pepper(s), stemmed, halved lengthwise (seeded for mild salsa)
+jalapeño pepper(s)4 medium, stemmed, halved lengthwise (seeded for mild salsa)

-- 1 pinch sea salt, or kosher salt (or to taste)
+sea salt1 pinch, or kosher salt (or to taste)

 - Set up smoker.
 Or set up your outdoor grill with foil packets (see Notes below).

 - Place tomatoes and jalapeños (both cut sides up), corn and onion in smoker (or on grill); smoke vegetables long enough to impart a smoke flavor (but not so long that you cook them), 20 to 30 minutes.
 Transfer vegetables to a platter; let cool to room temperature.

 - Lay corn flat on a cutting board and slice kernels off cob using broad strokes of a chef ’s knife; transfer corn kernels to a large bowl.

 - Coarsely chop tomatoes, jalapeños and onion by hand or in a food processor; add to corn.
 Stir in cilantro and lime juice; salt to taste.
 (This recipe is best made no more than three hours ahead of serving.)